matt2313/compilerConstruction/doc/loopsConditionalStatements.md

 # Loops and Conditional Statements
 Loops and conditional statements are used to alter the control flow of the program.
+For all syntax listed here, brackets around the `condition` are recommended but not required.

 ## While Loop
 A while loop will repeat a list of statements for as long as a given condition is met.
 The syntax for a while loop is: